 His first book, The Apple that Astonished Paris, was published by the University of Arkansas Press in 1988, under the directorship of Miller Williams.
 Collins is the author of 14 books of poetry.

-The series was edited from 2011 to 2014 by poet and writer Enid Shomer, winner of two fellowships in poetry from the National Academy of the Arts.
+Enid Shomer was the poetry editor at the University of Arkansas Press from 2002-2014, including editing the Miller Williams Poetry Series from 2011-2014.
+She is the winner of two fellowships in poetry from the National Academy of the Arts.
 She is the author of five books of poetry, two short story collections, and one novel.
 Her poetry collections This Close to Earth, Black Drum, and Stars at Noon were published by the University of Arkansas Press.

 Patricia Smith is the co-editor, with Peter Kahn and Ravi Shankar, of The Golden Shovel Anthology: New Poems Honoring Gwendolyn Brooks, published by the University of Arkansas Press in 2017 and praised by Booklist as “a richly diverse set of poets working with the most unusual and fertile new poetic form created in recent years.”